cksystemsteaching/selfie/README.md

 Here is how to install selfie:

 1. Get a [github](https://github.com) account unless you already have one.
-2. If you only have access to a web browser, fork [selfie]( https://github.com/cksystemsteaching/selfie) into your github account, then get a [cloud9](https://c9.io) student account, connect it to your github account, verify your email address and set a password (important!), and finally clone your fork of selfie into a new cloud9 workspace.
-If you have access to a terminal and there is a C compiler installed, just download and unzip [selfie](https://github.com/cksystemsteaching/selfie/archive/master.zip) onto your system.
+2. If you have access to a computer with a terminal application and a C compiler installed, just download and unzip [selfie](https://github.com/cksystemsteaching/selfie/archive/master.zip) on that machine.
+If you only have access to a web browser, fork [selfie]( https://github.com/cksystemsteaching/selfie) into your github account, then get a [cloud9](https://c9.io) student account, connect it to your github account, verify your email address and set a password (important!), and finally clone your fork of selfie into a new cloud9 workspace.
-3. Make sure that the C compiler supports generating 64-bit binaries

 At this point we assume that you have a system that supports running selfie.
 Below we use the `make` command assuming it is installed on your system which is usually the case.
 However, we also show the command invoked by `make` so that you can always invoke that command manually if your system does not have `make` installed.